beamer-bridge/beamer/docs/source/protocol.rst

 by any LP, an upper boundary ensures that funds can eventually be withdrawn.
 With the current setup of fixed fees and a race between LPs, we introduce a safety net for LPs to ensure that there is enough time to register a claim of a filled request *before* it expires.
+An LP is able to claim a request after its expiry date.
+The period in which an LP can do that is defined by ``claimRequestExtension``.
+Note that during this time, the user can also withdraw the funds if there are no active claims.

 Proposed Values
 ^^^^^^^^^^^^^^^